justinlee007/CarND-Vehicle-Detection/README.md

 #### Color Transform

 The first step for feature extraction is color transform.
 I played with all the color variants discussed in the lecture `(RGB, HSV, LUV, HLS, YUV and YCrCb)`.
 The best color space in terms of higher test accuracy in my experience was `YUV` and `YCrCb`.
 I think this is because the `Y` channel in both color spaces produces a grayscale-like image that makes it easier to pick up edges.
 The difference between `YUV` and `YCrCb` is marginal - mostly related to exact formulas.

+The color conversion mechanism when training the model is contained in `detection.extract_features`.
+The method used to convert colors during video processing is `detection.convert_color`.

 #### Spatial Binning